GorgeGJ/simulation_app/README.md

 # 📊 Pillar Contribution Simulator

 A lightweight Streamlit app that helps simulate and visualize **pillar-level marketing contributions** from user-uploaded CSV files.
 Built for data scientists and marketers to better understand how media inputs drive value across different marketing pillars.

-[Disclainmer] The whole project is only for streamlit skillset practice purpose.
+[Disclainmer] The whole project is only for Jie's streamlit skillset practice purpose.
 All of the data and functon are just sample.

 ## 🚀 Features